gattaca-com/based-optimism/op-interop-mon/README.md

 - Subscribes to new blocks on its assigned chain
 - Processes block receipts to identify cross-chain messages
 - Creates jobs for each relevant transaction found
-- Sends jobs to the Watcher for tracking
+- Sends jobs to the Maintainer for tracking
 - Operates independently per chain

 ## Jobs